 Treatment and Prevention

-Many of these treatments can make your skin more sensitive to the sun.
+Some of these treatments can make your skin more sensitive to the sun.
 They should be used along with appropriate sun protection.
 Talk to your doctor or pharmacist about the risks and benefits of the different treatment options you are considering.

-Follow these basic guidelines to prevent and help treat acne:
+Follow these basic guidelines to help prevent and treat acne:

 - Pat (don't rub) your skin dry with a clean towel.